tlverse/causalglm/README.md

 That's it!
 Feel free to customize the machine-learning routines available using the "learning_method" argument.
 Built in options are: SuperLearner, HAL, glm, glmnet, gam, earth (MARS), CV-autotuned-xgboost.
 Cross-fitting is performed automatically.
 If you want to make your own learner, use the sl3_Learner argument and the tlverse/sl3 package.

 Outputs include:
 1. Coefficient estimates (using the S3 summary function)
 2. Z-scores and p-values for coefficients (Still to come)
 3. 95% confidence intervals for coefficients

-## Semiparametric inference for generalized linear models with causalGLM: CATE, OR, and RR (with causalGLMsp)
+## Semiparametric inference for generalized linear models with causalGLMsp: CATE, OR, and RR

 The main function `causalGLM` implements semiparametric estimators for the CATE, OR and RR, which are each identified by some partially-linear generalized-linear model.
 We will utilize the statistical data-structure `O=(W,A,Y)` where `W` represents a vector of baseline variables, `A` is a binary treatment variable, and `Y` is some outcome.